Home » WordPress Tutorials » WordPress Latest Version (Edited 26.01.2022)

 ‘You have the latest version of WordPress.
 Future security updates will be applied automatically.’

-WordPress’s latest major upgrade was made in mid-2022 when version 6.0 Arturo was released.
+WordPress’s latest major upgrade was made at the end of 2018 when version 5.0 Bebo was released.
 We’ve covered Bebo in detail on our blog.